Welcome to my Wingo card review.

 The part that you can’t overlook is the fact that you are still dealing with an actual bank.

-Almost every bank out there has some kind of deal for your kids, which allows them to have their own debit card.
+Almost every bank out there has some kind of deal for your kids that allows them to have their own debit card.

 My oldest kid is only 11, but I just looked into getting him his own bank account last week.

 Then I run into something like the Wingo card, and it still doesn’t have me changing my mind about things.

-I will not join Wingo for my kids as I have stated all the reasons as to why I think the Wingo card is something you might want to avoid.
+I will not join Wingo for my kids, as I have stated all the reasons why I think the Wingo card is something you might want to avoid.

 Wingo Card Review – Conclusion